-Millions of hatchery-reared Snake River fall Chinook are released annually.
-A large proportion (20% or more) of these fish are unmarked, and the unmarked proportion varies from year to year and among release sites.
-This high and variable proportion of unmarked hatchery fish greatly reduces the certainty of inferences about the status of natural populations, and it inhibits selective harvests of hatchery fish in tributaries where spawners exceed the capacity of a stream to support them.
-In contrast, the Selective Gear Deployment project (2008-105-00) in the upper Columbia Basin demonstrates how hatchery salmon are being identified for selective harvest by Colville Tribe members to increase pNOB (the proportion of natural origin salmon in hatchery broodstock) and to reduce pHOS (the proportion of hatchery origin salmon spawning naturally in streams).
+A large proportion (20% or more) of the millions of Snake River fall Chinook reared in hatcheries annually are released without marks.
+Moreover, the unmarked proportion varies from year to year and among release sites.
+This high and variable proportion of unmarked hatchery fish greatly reduces the certainty of inferences about the status of natural populations.
+It also complicates the selective harvest of hatchery fish in tributaries where spawners exceed the capacity of a stream to support them.
+The value and feasibility of selective harvest to increase the proportion of natural origin salmon in hatchery broodstock (pNOB) and to reduce the proportion of hatchery-origin salmon spawning naturally in streams (pHOS) is nicely demonstrated by the Colville Tribe's Selective Gear Deployment project (2008-105-00) in the upper Columbia Basin.
+A similar initiative could be useful for fall Chinook in the Snake River.